Orange warning: Severe thunderstorms, tornadoes possible as front hits NZ

-The South Island is set to be hit with a wave of severe weather bringing thunderstorms and a risk of localised tornadoes.
+The country is set to be battered with wild weather over today and tomorrow, with thunderstorms and localised tornadoes threatening.

-MetService has issued weather warnings for many parts of the south as a front moves across the country on Wednesday.
+MetService has issued weather warnings for many parts of New Zealand as a front moves across the country.

-A severe thunderstorm watch has been issued for Nelson, Buller, Westland, the Canterbury High Country and Fiordland from 6am-3pm today.
+A severe thunderstorm watch has been issued for Buller, Nelson, Westland, and Fiordland today, and Auckland, Northland, Coromandel, Waikato, Waitomo, and Taranaki tomorrow.

+Meanwhile there are heavy rain warnings for the West Coast and Buller, and the Kapiti Coast can expect large swells through to tomorrow morning.

 The forecaster is warning there is a risk of thunderstorms bringing damaging wind gusts of more than 110 km/h and tornadoes.